Twitter is only valuable if you know what to tweet.

 For example, rather than just offer to give people feedback on anything they want me to look at, I posted a tweet specifically offering to give them advice about their Twitter profile and tons of people took me up on the offer.

-So many in fact, that I turned the advice I shared into an article about how to get Twitter followers.
+So many in fact, that I turned the advice into this advice about how to get followers on Twitter.

 17. Recommend someone you follow.